haoshisu/kanban-board/README.md

   Main --> Sentry
 ```

+## Realtime and Offline Sync

+The production data path uses Supabase as the authoritative store and IndexedDB as an owner-scoped local replica.
+Realtime events speed up propagation between active windows, while snapshot refreshes repair the gap between an initial query and subscription readiness and recover authoritative state after reconnecting.

+### Remote change flow

+1. Supabase publishes an `INSERT`, `UPDATE`, or `DELETE` event for `boards` or `tasks` through `postgres_changes`.
+2. The relevant feature hook ignores pending local entities, applies newer payloads with a version-aware merge, and persists the result to IndexedDB.
+3. When a channel reaches `SUBSCRIBED`, the hook fetches an authoritative snapshot so events missed during subscription setup are repaired.
+4. Snapshot replacement preserves pending local mutations before the hook renders the merged board or task state.

+### Local change flow

+1. A board or task action updates the UI immediately.
+2. The entity change and its pending mutation are stored together in IndexedDB before background synchronization is requested.
+3. `OfflineSyncProvider` reads the Outbox and asks `supabaseSyncEngine` to flush board upserts, task upserts, task deletes, and board deletes in dependency-safe order.
+4. Updates and deletes use the mutation's `baseVersion` as an optimistic concurrency guard.
+Confirmed writes update the local replica and remove the acknowledged Outbox entry.
+5. Transient failures retry with exponential backoff.
+Version conflicts remain as blocked mutations so the local change is not silently discarded.

+The board screen reports offline, syncing, blocked, and failed states.
+Failed mutations can be retried manually, and logout stays disabled while pending changes remain.
+AI task breakdown remains network-dependent and is disabled while offline.

 ## Technical Trade-offs

 | Choice                                             | Core Advantages (Pros)                                                                                                                                                                      | Potential Costs & Risks (Cons)                                                                                                                                                                                                                                 |